by Mark Kremser | Oct 21, 2021 | Estate Planning & Probate Litigation

 by Mark Kremser | Nov 1, 2020 | Professional Malpractice

-You Only Have One Year to File for Legal Malpractice If you believe that your lawyer has failed to act in your best interest, you only have one year to file for Legal Malpractice.
-Ohio Revised Code § 2305.11 provides that an action for professional malpractice shall...
+You Only Have One Year to File for Legal Malpractice If you believe that your lawyer has failed to adequately protect your interests, you only have one year to file for legal malpractice.
+Ohio Revised Code § 2305.11 provides that an action for professional...

 by Mark Kremser | Sep 17, 2020 | Case studies, Commercial Litigation, Family Law, Professional Malpractice